-The Centre for Local Economic Strategies (CLES) is the UK’s leading, independent think and do tank realising progressive economics for people and place.
-Our aim is to achieve social justice, good local economies and effective public services for everyone, everywhere.
+The Centre for Local Economic Strategies (CLES) is the national organisation for local economies – developing progressive economics for people, planet and place.
+We work by thinking and doing, to achieve social justice and effective public services.

 We are a think and do tank, which means that our creative thinking and strategic policy activity is informed by our practice.
 We are part of a global network of ‘thinkers and doers’ who are articulating and progressing a new, socially just mainstream in economics and social policy.